-A. The employee shall contact his/her immediate supervisor and schedule a time for discussing the matter.
-Employees are encouraged to discuss issues openly and honestly so that an opportunity for resolution occurs as soon as possible.
+- A. The employee shall contact his/her their immediate supervisor and schedule a time for discussing the matter.
+Employees are encouraged to discuss issues openly and honestly so that an opportunity for resolution occurs as soon as possible. - The Town expects that an employee's immediate supervisor will be able to handle the majority of the matters that arise, will resolve them successfully in most cases within a two month period, and will prepare detailed, accurate documentation of the matter and its resolution. - B. Should an employee's immediate supervisor decide that further consultation is necessary or in the employee's opinion the discussion with his/hertheir supervisor does not resolve the matter to his/hertheir satisfaction, a written request for a follow-up discussion, which both attend, will be scheduled with the next higher supervisor.

-The Town expects that an employee's immediate supervisor will be able to handle the majority of the matters that arise, will resolve them successfully in most cases within a two month period, and will prepare detailed, accurate documentation of the matter and its resolution.
+C. Should any one of the parties view the results of prior discussions as not resolving the matter, a discussion including the employee, his/her-their immediate supervisor, and the next level of supervision shall be requested in writing with the Town Manager.

-- B. Should an employee's immediate supervisor decide that further consultation is necessary or in the employee's opinion the discussion with his/her supervisor does not resolve the matter to his/her satisfaction, a written request for a follow-up discussion, which both attend, will be scheduled with the next higher supervisor. - C. Should any one of the parties view the results of prior discussions as not resolving the matter, a discussion including the employee, his/her immediate supervisor, and the next level of supervision shall be requested in writing with the Town Manager.
 The decisions resulting from the meeting with the Town Manager will be final and will be documented concerning the final outcome.
 Information about the issue or concern will be held in confidence to the extent possible, depending on the situation.
 Employees should be aware that other employees may be provided information on a "need-to-know" basis only if the situation warrants.

-Whatever the resolution, the Town and management make no commitment for employment of any specific duration and employment with the Town remains "at-will."
+Whatever the resolution, the Town and management make no commitment for employment of any specific duration, and employment with the Town remains "at-will."
 As an employee of the Town, employees have no contractual, property, or other legal rights in any term, condition, or aspect of the employment relationship, including but not limited to, termination.
-Employees are free to voluntarily terminate employment at any time, and the Town retains the right to terminate employment of any employee at any time.
+Employees are free to voluntarily terminate employment at any time, and the Town retains the right to terminate employment of any employee at any time, with or without reason.